Matcha natsume Hana-ikada 花筏 Saijō Issai

 Couldn't load pickup availability

-An exceptionally refined ōnatsume (大棗) by Japanese master lacquer artist Saijō Issai (最上一斎), titled Flower Raft (花筏 / Hana-ikada).
-The motif depicts flower petals gliding over water like a floating raft, a classic symbol from Japanese poetry representing the transience of beauty and the rhythm of the seasons.
+An exceptional ōnatsume (大棗) by the Japanese master lacquer artist Saijō Issai (最上一斎), titled Flower Raft (花筏 / Hana-ikada).
+The motif depicts cherry blossoms (sakura) gliding across the water like a floating raft, a classic symbol from Japanese poetry that portrays the transience of beauty and the rhythm of the seasons.

 - Title: Flower Raft Ōnatsume (花筏大棗)